Operation Holiday needs jackets before distribution

 Leaders at Operation Holiday also mentioned they are looking for donations within the pet distribution area, things like pet food, beds, toys, treats and leashes will be appreciated.

-Remember you can drop off your donation at the old Sears location at Town West Square.
+Remember you can drop off your donation at the old Sears location at Towne West Square.